browserengineering/book/book/scheduling-and-threading.md

 `TaskRunner`). `MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.

-`MainThreadEventLoop` will add a thread object called `man_thread`, using the `threading.Thread` class.
-The constructor for a thread takes a `target` argument indicating what function to execute on the thread once it's started.
+`MainThreadEventLoop` will add a thread object called `main_thread`, using the `threading.Thread` class.
+The constructor for a `Thread` takes a `target` argument indicating what function to execute on the thread once it's started.
 Calling `start` will begin the thread.
-This will execute the target function (`run`, in our case; rename `run_once` for this purpose), which will execute forever (or until the program quits.
-The need to quite is is indicated by the `needs_quit` dirty bit.
+This will execute the target function (`run`, in our case; rename `run_once` for this purpose), which will execute forever, or until the function quits.
+The need to quit is is indicated by the `needs_quit` dirty bit.

 The main thread event loop is `run`.